laravel/docs/blade.md

     <x-user-profile/>

-If the component class is nested deeper within the `App\View\Components` directory, you may use the `.` character to indicate directory nesting.
-For example, if we assume a component is located at `App\View\Components\Inputs\Button.php`, we may render it like so:
+If the component class is nested deeper within the `app/View/Components` directory, you may use the `.` character to indicate directory nesting.
+For example, if we assume a component is located at `app/View/Components/Inputs/Button.php`, we may render it like so:

     <x-inputs.button/>